Confronting the killer inside me; a romance recounted

 I hated playing sports as a kid.
 But I loved reading the newspaper Dad wrote for in the late ‘50s: The Buffalo Evening News.
 I knew I’d never be a sports reporter.
-Yet, I also knew there were other sections of the paper where I might someday see my byline, followed by reports that I would write and phone in to the office from the field, like Jimmy Stewart in Call Northside 777.
+I also knew there were other sections of the paper where I might someday see my byline, followed by reports that I would write and phone in to the office from the field, like Jimmy Stewart in Call Northside 777.

-For my dad, the field was sometimes the kitchen table, where I could watch him work.
-He’d perch himself in front of his gunmetal-gray Smith Corona portable, putting away his White Owl cigar just long enough to down glass after glass of ice-heavy Pepsi-Cola.
+For my dad, the "field" was sometimes the kitchen table, where I could watch him work.
+He’d perch himself in front of his gunmetal-gray Smith Corona portable, putting aside his White Owl cigar just long enough to down glass after glass of ice-heavy Pepsi-Cola.
 He’d scroll a sheet of carbon-papered foolscap into the roller and lean over the typewriter as if walking into a Buffalo headwind.
 Then, using no more than four fingers, he’d attack the keyboard with the coiled-up grace of a pianist spinning arpeggios out of a concert grand.